ssh

 People who need to run programs on remote machines without sweating the details

-SSH, the secure shell, is the Swiss army knife of the internet.
-It provides methods that allow me to shunt data from one place to another in a huge number of different ways.
-There are similar tools which are even less fuss, but they are gaping security holes and should not be used.
+SSH, Secure Shell, is the Swiss Army knife of the internet.
+It provides methods that let us shunt data from one place to another in a huge number of different ways.
+There are similar tools that are even less fuss, but they’re gaping security holes and we should not use them.

 It is weird that it is named after almost the one thing that it is not: a shell.
 But other pedants have complained about that, I am sure.

-I am writing from the perspective of someone using ssh as a client, not maintaining a server.
+I’m writing from the perspective of someone using SSH as a client, not maintaining a server.

 Figure 1

-1 Setting vars specially when we log in via .ssh
+1 Setting vars specially when we log in over .ssh

-For example to set up the $EDITOR to be a gui normally, but not if we are logging in via SSH:
+For example, we might want to set up $EDITOR to use a GUI normally, but not when we’re logging in over SSH:

 ~/.config/fish/config.fish: